> docs/ features

 What Gets Configured

-Dock β€” Auto-hide, hide delay, icon size, show recent apps, position, minimize animation, show only active apps, launch animation
+Dock β€” Auto-hide, icon size, show recent apps, minimize animation

-Finder β€” Default view style, new window location, search scope, path bar, status bar, hidden files, file extensions, POSIX path in title bar
+Finder β€” View style, new window location, search scope, path/status bar, hidden files, file extensions, POSIX title, .DS_Store suppression, desktop icon visibility, and more

-Trackpad β€” Tap to click, natural scrolling, three-finger drag
+Trackpad β€” Tap to click (wired + Bluetooth), three-finger drag

-Screenshots β€” File format (PNG/JPEG/PDF/TIFF), disable window shadows
+Screenshots β€” Save location, file format (PNG/JPEG/PDF/TIFF), disable window shadows

 Skipping macOS Preferences